Once-genteel Caracas plaza is ground zero for protests

 Yet they have not sought to re-take it completely, perhaps because images of students hurling Molotov cocktails and attacking private property are powerful propaganda for Maduro's government, which is alleging a coup attempt.

-"They're wrecking their own neighbourhood, aren't they?
+"They're wrecking their own neighborhood, aren't they?
 I don't understand it at all.
-This isn't democratic, burning and smashing things like this," said Juan-Carlos Pereira, a 22-year-old street cleaner from a poor neighbourhood of west Caracas, trying to drag away a broken advertising sign.
+This isn't democratic, burning and smashing things like this," said Juan-Carlos Pereira, a 22-year-old street cleaner from a poor neighborhood of west Caracas, trying to drag away a broken advertising sign.

 Class questions are never far from Venezuelan politics.